EAP Films

 EAP Films was originally founded as Edirisinghe Cinema Theatres in 1972.
-It has the largest share of the Sri Lanka theatre market with more than 200 screens island-wide.
-It started producing films in 1994; its first release was Dhawala Pushpaya (1994).
+It has the largest share of the Sri Lanka theatre market with more than 15+ screens island-wide.
+It started producing films in 1994 and its first release was Dhawala Pushpaya (1994).
 The company has been listed on the Colombo Stock Exchange since the 2000s.

 History

-The company was founded by a husband-and-wife team in 1972 as Edirisinghe Cinema Theatres under its parent company EAP Group.
+The company was founded by a husband-and-wife team in 1972 as Edirisinghe Cinema Theatres under its parent company, EAP Group.
 EAP acquired Savoy Cinema theatres in 1974.
-At first only Sinhala films were distributed, but in the mid-1980s a license for distribution of Hollywood movies was added.
+At first only Sinhala films were distributed, but during the mid-1980s a license for distribution of Hollywood movies was added.

 Its theatres converted to digital in 2014.
-An IMAX cinema was built in Wellawatte.
+A cinema was built in Wellawatte.
 EAP Film had their highest recorded bookings of 10,000 tickets for the 3D Tamil film 2.0.
-Sunil Ariyaratne's Vijayaba Kollaya was also screened in 3D.
+Sunil Ariyaratne's Vijayaba Kollaya, Gajaman was also screened in 3D.

 In 2015 Village Roadshow of Australia and EAP Group signed a partnership.
-Ben Holdings acquired EAP Films for 12 billion Rs. in 2019.
+In 2019, Ben Holdings acquired EAP Films for 12 billion Rs.

+In 2019, EAP Broadcasting Company parent company EAP Holdings was acquired by Lyca Group.
+EAP Broadcasting Company is a subsidiary of Ben Holdings along with Lyca Productions.

+Circuit

+Apart from theatre, EAP Films & Theatres have their own circuit which is used to distribute film to theatres.